-Samaritan Place, providing shelter and support for seniors in crisis, is one of a handful of such programs in the United States where a complete continuum of care from emergency to long-term housing, as well as independent housing, is offered for this population.
+Samaritan Place provides shelter and support for seniors in crisis.
+It is one of a handful of such programs in the United States where a complete continuum of care from emergency to independent housing, is offered for this population.
 Because homelessness issues are different for seniors than for their younger counterparts, Samaritan Place provides not only shelter and nourishment, but intensive case management focused on that population’s unique needs.